What is Asexuality?

 Myth: Being asexual means having no libido

-Fact: Some asexual people do have a strong libido (a.k.a. sex drive).
-But this may not be directed towards any particular person.
+Fact: Some asexual people do have a strong libido (a.k.a. sex drive), but this may not involve a particular person.
 They may masturbate or have sex to satisfy their libido.

 Myth: Asexual people don’t have sex